Introduction to propertee

 Main Features

-The propertee package, Prognostic Regression Offsets with Propagation of ERrors (for Treatment Effect Estimation), facilitates direct adjustment for experiments and observational studies with design-informed standard errors and flexible options for covariance adjustment.
-It uses explicit specification of study design to provide probability of assignment weights and standard errors that appropriately reflect the design.
-For covariance adjustment of its Hajek and (one-way) fixed effects estimates, it enables offsetting the outcome against predictions from a dedicated covariance model, with standard error calculations propagating error as appropriate from the covariance model.
+The propertee package, Prognostic Regression Offsets with Propagation of ERrors (for Treatment Effect Estimation), facilitates direct adjustment or standardization for experiments and observational studies, with the option of using a separately fitted prognostic regression model for covariance adjustment.
+Propertee calls for a self-standing specification of a study’s design and treatment allocations, using these to create weights needed to align treatment and control samples for estimation of treatment effects averaged across a common standard population, with standard errors that appropriately reflect the study design.
+For covariance adjustment it enables offsetting the outcome against predictions from a dedicated covariance model, with standard error calculations propagating error as appropriate from the covariance model.

 The main workflow consists of two main steps and one optional step: